kifidon/Django-Web-APIview/README.md

 # Django Clocking Web App

 ## 🚧 Project Status: In Progress 🚧
+View only repo duplicated from main private repo as of Jan 30 2025

 ### Tasks to be Completed:
 - Add more comments and function descriptions for better readability